sstubbs/postgres-xl-operator/README.md

 service.type | The external service type | clusterIP
-on_load.enabled | If true enables loading scripts on startup and initialisation | true on_load.back_off_limit | The number of times the job will restart | 5 on_load.resources | The on load pods resources | Limits, 250m cpu; 250Mi memory
+on_load.enabled | If true enables loading scripts on startup and initialisation | true on_load.back_off_limit | The number of times the job will restart | 5 on_load.resources.requests.memory | The on load pod memory request | 250Mi
+on_load.resources.requests.cpu | The on load pod cpu request | 0.25 (Must be a decimal) on_load.resources.limits.memory | The on load pod memory limit | 250Mi
-on_load.startup | List of {name: "", content: ""} to be run in this pod on startup as bash or sql (See ./yaml_structs/postgres-xl-cluster.yaml for an example) | [] on_load.init | List of {name: "", content: ""} to be run in this pod on initialisation as bash or sql (See ./yaml_structs/postgres-xl-cluster.yaml for an example) | []
+on_load.resources.limits.cpu | The on load pod cpu limit | 0.25 (Must be a decimal) on_load.startup | List of {name: "", content: ""} to be run in this pod on startup as bash or sql (See ./yaml_structs/postgres-xl-cluster.yaml for an example) | [] on_load.init | List of {name: "", content: ""} to be run in this pod on initialisation as bash or sql (See ./yaml_structs/postgres-xl-cluster.yaml for an example) | []